oboekevin/OcuPhysics/README.md

 OcuPhysics
 ===========

-Model electric field vectors with Three.js and the Oculus Rift, with integrated user interaction via the Leap Motion Controller.
+Model electric field vectors with Three.js and Oculus Rift, with integrated user interaction via the Leap Motion Controller.

 ## <a name="setup"></a>Environment Setup